julelang/jule/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
 about: Create a report to help us improve
-title: 'bug: parser generates wrong variable declaration'
+title: 'bug: describe bug'
 labels: bug
 assignees: ''

 ---

 <pre>
-$ jule version
+$ julec version
-// Output of "jule version" command
+// output of "julec version" command
 </pre>

 ### Does this issue reproduce with the latest release?
-Yes

 ### What did you do?
+For codes: code section or pastebin link.
+And optional description of what you did.

 ### Expected behavior
 A clear and concise description of what you expected to happen.